1. Home

 Ask your child to wear a short-sleeved top.
 Ask him to give his vaccination record to the nurse at the vaccination session if he has not already done so.

-If your child is absent on the day of the vaccination, you will still be able to have him or her vaccinated free of charge.
+If your child is sick or absent on the day of the vaccination, or if you wish to accompany them during the vaccination, the school nurse will inform you of the steps to follow to obtain the vaccine.
 Follow the school nurse’s instructions or make an appointment at your local community services centre (CLSC).
 To find the contact information, consult the page Finding a CLSC.
 It is also possible to have your child vaccinated in certain pharmacies.

 Multiple injections